 Size

 Size of the executable has a great impact on the deployment of the code.
 Reduced size of executable has several benefits like faster deployment, smaller disk size, small server space, reduced cost of hardware and easy management of code (Cepa, 2005).
 The factors that influence the size of the code is the use of third-party libraries or the external frameworks to support a development.
 However, the same can be avoided if the language development environment itself provides those libraries.
 (How Ballerina  Is Different From Other Programming Languages - DZone Integration, n.d.).
-In this study the executable built for every language will be evaluated against the size of the executables for every integration scenario.
+In this study, the executable built for every language will be evaluated against the size of the executables for every integration scenario.

 Execution Time

-It is a well-known fact that faster applications are preferred over the slow performing applications.
+It is a well-known fact that faster applications are preferred over slow performing applications.
 Execution time forms an important parameter to measure the performance of any application.
 A new technology is always assessed on its performance and execution time is one of the parameters to measure the performance (Pongnumkul et al., 2017).
-In this research, for every program the execution time will be recorded and compared for all the languages.
+In this research, the execution time for every program will be recorded and compared for all the languages.

 Debug

-Debugging is useful in various stages of software development like design where the error made in writing the code is identified, secondly it is also helpful in the later stages of testing.
+Debugging is useful in various stages of software development like design where the error made in writing the code is identified, secondly, it is also helpful in the later stages of testing.
 Debugging is also helpful in the error diagnostics in the production environment (Cheng et al., 2017).

 Interfaces and Port

-Microservices are deployed as the “black boxes” whose implementation details are hidden in order to support modular programming.
-The details of the functionality of the services is provided by the interfaces.
+Microservices are deployed as the “black boxes” whose implementation details are hidden to support modular programming.
+The details of the functionality of the services are provided by the interfaces.
 Interfaces describe the set of operations that can be remotely invoked.
 Thus, interfaces become the first-class citizen of the microservices.
 Thus, it is important for a microservices language to provide the set-theoretical operators like union and intersection that can work with the interfaces (Guidi et al., 2017).

 Besides Interfaces, ports are important as a communication port describes how the services are made available to the network.
 Each service may be equipped with many ports thus ports should be separate from the implementation of the service.
 Hence, the language for microservices should provide the capability to separate the port from the implementation of the service (Guidi et al., 2017).